• Skip to primary navigation

 2. Walking West Linn: Historic Willamette Home Tour (2 miles each side of street) (Map)

 This walking route of Historic Willamette showcases 60+ historic residences, ranging from late 19th century Queen Anne homes to Craftsman bungalows and Period Revival style properties.
 The route is divided into two treks along the same route, each on opposite sides of the same streets.
-This circumvents the need to criss-cross streets to see each of the homes.
+This circumvents the need to crisscross streets to see each of the homes.

 3. Walking West Linn: Willamette River, Bolton, Hammerle Park, Burnside Park, Maddax Woods, Mclean House (3-mile loop) (Map)